 Remodelers come in all shapes and sizes, from large to small companies, to handymen, to general contractors, to project managers.
 So how can you possibly figure out who is best suited for your project?
 A renovation can affect your family and your day-to-day life.
 The investment can be quite large.
 How do you find a fit you can trust?
 Many of us have been conditioned to get three estimates.
 And yes, that can work…but how do you disseminate the information once you have it?
 You can say it’s important to compare apples to apples.
 But what do you do...Read More

-WHAT’S LURKING IN YOUR BASEMENT?
-Don’t let mould and other culprits hurt you What’s lurking in your basement can affect your health.
+Don’t let mould and other culprits hurt you.
+What’s lurking in your basement can affect your health.
 Although it’s true that a finished basement can be the most economical way to add living space to your home, what most homeowners don’t realize is that indoor air quality in the entire home can be seriously compromised by incorrectly finishing a basement.
 Here’s why.
 Basements in older homes generally have insufficient insulation or they are not insulated at all.
 Making a basement energy-efficient and comfortable involves insulating the exterior walls.
-Unfortunately, this is where the problem starts....Read More
+Unfortunately, this is where the problem starts.
+If you do not plan...Read More

 Your Ottawa Renovates newsletter

 How to find a renovator

 What is RenoMark™?

 RenoMark™ renovators are held to the highest industry standards.
 They have to do the big things – carry $2 million liability insurance and enforce strict workplace safety – and the smaller things that give you comfort: pledge to call you back within two business days, for instance.